Cocktail Frank b3d78289f0 | ||

 folder.
 There is a Makefile

-can be used to build a test program.
+that builds test programs for Linux, Windows, MacOS, and the web.
+Each platform will need the necessary prerequisites to be installed as described above.
 For example, if the SDL and OpenGL prerequisites are installed, and the target is Linux, the build can be created by running the following in the test folder.

 make SPACEBOX-linux_test.x64

-The test program will be output to build/x64/SPACEBOX-linux_text.x64
+The test program will be output to src/test/build/x64/SPACEBOX-linux_text.x64

 .
-Run the program, and it should create a window and quickly exit with all tests passing.
+Run the program, and it should exit with all tests passing.

 $ build/x64/SPACEBOX-linux_test.x64